swyxio/ai-notes/Monthly Notes/Sept 2023 notes.md

 - [LangChain Hub](https://twitter.com/LangChainAI/status/1699095883512778823) ([blog](https://blog.langchain.dev/langchain-prompt-hub/)) - prompt publishing, discovery, sharing
 - [Ironclad Rivet](https://rivet.ironcladapp.com/) ([tweet](https://twitter.com/gogwilt/status/1700130166343713031)) - Open-Source Visual AI Programming Environment
 - [DSPy](https://news.ycombinator.com/item?id=37417698) - we covered this last month, but seems to have done its HN launch this month. lots of discussion and confusion over what exactly it does for automatic prompt engineering.
-DSPy is built on DSP - A paper is [forthcoming](https://news.ycombinator.com/item?id=37423746).
+DSPy is built on DSP - A paper is [forthcoming](https://news.ycombinator.com/item?id=37423746) ([released in Oct](https://twitter.com/_akhaliq/status/1710105224843501937), with a [llamaindex webinar](https://twitter.com/llama_index/status/1711062276382539912?s=12&t=90xQ8sGy63D2OtiaoGJuww))
 - [Lantern](https://news.ycombinator.com/item?id=37499375) is a PostgreSQL vector database extension for building AI applications. match or outperform pgvector and pg_embedding (Neon) on CREATE INDEX time, SELECT throughput, and SELECT latency.
 - [ZodGPT](https://github.com/dzhng/zod-gpt) - Get structured, fully typed, and validated JSON outputs from OpenAI and Anthropic models.
 A library for
 	-   Receiving structured outputs from models with complete type safety.
 All responses are fully validated & typed, works with [zod](https://github.com/colinhacks/zod) as a peer dep.